Project Reports

 Posting to the web

-To submit on the web, create a directory with a descriptive name under an appropriate subdirectory on the department machine login.ece.ualberta.ca (access with ssh).
+To submit on the web, create a directory with a descriptive name under an appropriate subdirectory on any AICT machine, e.g. gpu.srv.ualberta.ca (access with ssh).
+Use one of these directories with the current year:

-Application notes over 400 KB will not be marked without special permission.
+Application notes over 1 MB will not be marked without special permission.
 Use an HTML editor that understands HTML (e.g. seamonkey) rather than RTF or DOC editor that loosely translates to bloated HTML.

-Next, announce the existence of your application notes to your class (and your professor) by posting an article to the course group.
+Next, announce the existence of your application notes to your class (and your professor) by posting an article to the course forum.

 You can update your application notes as often as you like, up to the end of classes.
 Be sure the author's or authors' name(s) are clearly identified near the top of the main document for marking.
 Since this application notes will be published on the Web, HTML, ASCII text and PDF are all acceptable formats (the content counts, don't get too fancy with the formatting).